French Christmas market

 Strasbourg

-If you want to get a literal taste of both French and German Christmas traditions, head to the Strasbourg market.
-Located near the border in France’s Alsace region, it’s undoubtedly one of the best Christmas markets in France and takes over the old town with over 300 stalls and a skating rink beneath the twinkling Place Kléber tree.
+If you want to experience both French and German Christmas traditions, head to Strasbourg Christmas Market.
+Located near the border in the Alsace region, it’s undoubtedly one of the country’s best, spreading across the old town with more than 300 stalls and a skating rink beneath the twinkling Place Kléber tree.

 Reims Market